matuteiglesias/journal/content/Teaching/2025-02-27_Developed_Socioeconomic_Embedding_and_Thesis_Super.md

 **🕒 03:00–05:15**
 **🏷️ Labels**: Socioeconomic Embeddings, Thesis Supervision, Autoencoder, Feature Selection, Machine Learning
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The main objective was to develop a comprehensive plan for training machine learning models using socioeconomic data embeddings, and to outline a structured supervision plan for thesis development.
+The main objective was to develop a comprehensive plan for training [[machine learning]] models using socioeconomic data embeddings, and to outline a structured supervision plan for thesis development.

 **Key Activities:**
 - Explored training methodologies for Random Forest models on autoencoder-generated embeddings, focusing on high-dimensional socioeconomic data.